M101 railway (Croatia): Reconstruction of the Zagreb West Station - Zagreb Main Station section (2023 - 2024)

 From 2023 to 2024, 3.4 km (1.2 mi) long section between Zagreb West Station and Zagreb Main Station was also reconstructed.
 The railway renovation project on the section Zagreb West Station (inclusive) - Zagreb Main Station (exclusive) included complete renovation of the upper and lower track structure (including renovation of tracks, replacement of switches and replacing of the old passenger platforms with new ones in the area of Zagreb West Station), as well as work on bridges/culverts, signal-safety and telecommunication devices and partial renovation/replacement of the electrification network system.
-Reconstruction of the Zagreb Zapadni railway station building and a nearby at-grade railway crossing was also included.
+Reconstructions of the Zagreb Zapadni railway station building and two at-grade railway crossings were also included.
+Maximum operational speed for trains on the route after section's reconstruction was raised to 120 km/h.